-INTRODUCTION TO SALON COS 124 MANAGEMENT (3T) FORMERLY: COS 104
+COS 124 INTRODUCTION TO SALON MANAGEMENT (3T) 3 credits FORMERLY: COS 104

 In this course, students will develop entry-level management skills for the beauty industry.
 Topics include job-seeking, leader and entrepreneurship development, business principles, business laws, insurance, marketing, and technology issues in the workplace.
-Upon completion, the student should be able to list iob-seeking and management skills and the technology that is available for use in the salon.
+Upon completion, the student should be able to list job-seeking and management skills and the technology that is available for use in the salon.

-COS 131 ESTHETICS (3T) 3 credits FORMERLY: COS 103
+COS 131 ESTHETICS (3T) FORMERLY: COS 103